Deernose/Email-unlimited/README.md

 # Autor: Vitor Deernose
-Email Verifier software is the solution to keeping your contact list clean. by www.email-unlimited.com
+"Email Verifier Software" is the solution to keeping your contact list clean. by www.email-unlimited.com

 ## Suporte
 Além de reportar sugestoes e bugs aqui no GitHub